 This article will feature: 1) CDM requirements based on personnel duties; 2) consequences of non-compliance with CDM regulations; 3) tool used to streamline CDM risk assessments; and 4) free downloadable CDM risk assessment templates you can customize and use.

-CDM Requirements Based on Personnel Duties
+Construction Design and Management Requirements Based on Personnel Duties

 CDM regulations are applied to different roles in construction work.
 Listed below are the responsibilities of the most common work roles in the construction industry: